-Reading is the best possible way of learning English orthography (that’s “spelling” in Fancy English.)
-Getting absorbed into a story or exploring a topic that fascinates you will give you a deep, personal sense of how words work.
-You may even read a few really useful grammar books along the way.
-Reading also builds intuition.
 The more you read, the more words will start to "feel" right or wrong.
-With practice - that is, more reading - you’ll develop a reliable sense of when you should probably check the spelling of a word in the dictionary.
+With practice, you’ll develop a reliable sense of when you should probably check the spelling of a word in the dictionary.
 Reading aloud is also the best possible way of learning the phonetic nature of English and avoiding mispronunciation.

 Improve Spelling Skills Every Day

-Trying to improve spelling skills is a challenging task.
-But, with these strategies in hand and some patience, victory is on the horizon.
+Learning how to get better at spelling is a challenging task.
 Continue working on your spelling frequently, read as much as you can, and you’ll soon find yourself reaching for the dictionary far less often.
 Check out nine fun spelling games for the classroom if you're ready to test students' knowledge in an entertaining and interactive way.